Partial Binarization of Neural Networks for Budget-Aware Efficient Learning: Related Work

 \section{Related Work}

-Neural networks are known to be overparameterized for most of the tasks that they are used for \cite{Frankle2019TheLT}.
-This overparameterization causes increased FLOPs with little to no effect on the model accuracy, and creates undesired additional latency when deploying these models in production.
-There exist several work that focus on addressing these issues by making neural networks models more efficient.

-First among these is through inducing efficient components in the neural network design, such as using residual networks with bottleneck blocks \cite{He2016DeepRL}, SqueezeNets, which replace some of the $3\times3$ convolutions with $1 \times 1$ \cite{Iandola2016SqueezeNetAA}, using depthwise separable convolutions as in MobileNet \cite{Howard2017MobileNetsEC} and neural architecture search \cite{Zoph2017NeuralAS, Pham2018EfficientNA, Tan2019MnasNetPN}.
+Neural networks are often known to be overparameterized \cite{Frankle2019TheLT}.
+This leads to undesired additional latency when deploying these models in production with little effect on the model accuracy.
+There exist several works that focus on addressing this issue.
+First among these is through inducing efficient components in the neural network design, such as using bottleneck blocks \cite{He2016DeepRL}, replacing the $3\times3$ convolutions with $1 \times 1$ \cite{Iandola2016SqueezeNetAA}, using depthwise-separable convolutions \cite{Howard2017MobileNetsEC} and employing neural architecture search \cite{Zoph2017NeuralAS, Pham2018EfficientNA, Tan2019MnasNetPN}.
 Another approach to design efficient networks involves distilling the information of large networks into smaller networks (knowledge distillation) \cite{Hinton2015DistillingTK, Urban2017DoDC, Ba2014DoDN, Romero2015FitNetsHF, Tian2020ContrastiveRD}.
-Further, there exist works that aim at compressing the original network itself through identifying the undesired or less desired weights or filters of a network and removing them.
-Examples of pruning include removing weights/connections through ranking scores calculated via L1/L2 norms of parameters \cite{Li2017PruningFF, He2017ChannelPF, Frankle2019TheLT}, identifying the channels to remove based on the activations resulting from the respective layer \cite{Luo2017ThiNetAF}, using derivatives to identify the parts to remove \cite{Dong2017LearningTP, Lee2019SNIPSN} and learning masks that represent the parts to retain or remove \cite{Lemaire2019cvpr, tiwari2021chipnet, Liu2017learning}.
-A last but equally effective direction of efficient network design is through quantization of the weights and/or activations of a network to represent it with a reduced number of bits \cite{Krishnamoorthi2018QuantizingDC, Banner2018ACIQAC, Zhao2020LinearSQ, Gholami2022ASO}.
+Further, there exist works that aim at identifying the undesired or less desired weights or filters of a network and removing them.
+Selection criteria for pruning include ranking scores based on L1/L2 norms of parameters \cite{Li2017PruningFF, He2017ChannelPF, Frankle2019TheLT}, gradients derivatives \cite{Dong2017LearningTP, Lee2019SNIPSN}, learnable parameters \cite{Lemaire2019cvpr, tiwari2021chipnet, Liu2017learning} and pruning of network once at intialization prior to training \cite{lee2018snip, tanaka2020pruning} .
+An equally effective direction of efficient network design is through quantization of the weights and/or activations of a network to represent it with a reduced number of bits \cite{Krishnamoorthi2018QuantizingDC, Banner2018ACIQAC, Zhao2020LinearSQ, Gholami2022ASO}.